ImageMagick/Usage-Markdown/formats/index.md

 The "`-define`" option in the above is used as a 'hint' to the JPEG library to reduce the amount of actual image data it reads into memory and then save a lot of processing of the data you don't actually intend to use.

-You can also insert or re-insert a arbitrary profile as a 'blob' or binary string containing whatever information you like.
+You can also insert or re-insert an arbitrary profile as a 'blob' or binary string containing whatever information you like.

 ~~~{.skip}
 -profile 'profile_name:data_file'